anuragmgithub/POC/dbt-work/README.md

 Dependency management: dbt knows that cleaned_orders depends on raw_orders and will build the models in the correct order.
 Cross-environment compatibility: When using ref(), dbt ensures that it refers to the correct schema and table for the current environment (e.g., dev, prod).
 #### Avoid hard-coding table names: Using ref() ensures that you are always referencing the correct table created by dbt, even if the actual table name changes due to configurations or renaming.
 For example, dbt might prepend the schema (e.g., dev_raw_orders or prod_raw_orders).

+---

+## Summary of Materializations
+View: Computed on-demand, no data is stored physically.
+Table: Stored physically in the database, computed once.
+Incremental: Efficiently adds or updates data without recomputing everything.
+Ephemeral: Model logic is inlined into other models, no physical storage.
+Snapshot: Captures the historical state of data (used for slowly changing dimensions).